linode/docs/docs/guides/tools-reference/tools/how-to-write-neovim-plugin/index.md

         git init

 1. Create a `.gitignore` file.
-If there are files or directories that you do not want to be added to the remote Git repository, add patterns matching those files/directories to the `.gitignore` file.
+If there are files or directories that you do not want to be added to the remote Git repository, add patterns matching those files or directories to the `.gitignore` file.

     Following is a simple example that ignores `.DS_STORE` files: